-Established in 1967, OCUL has a long history of collaboration and cooperation among its member institutions and a reputation for creating services focused on direct benefits to students, faculty and research.
+Established in 1967, OCUL has a long history of collaboration and cooperation among its member libraries and a reputation for creating services focused on direct benefits to students, faculty and research.

 1967